ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

 Internet-Draft                  DMARCbis                      April 2021

-      record.
+      requested by the Domain Owner to be used when a message fails both [RFC7208] and [RFC6376] tests to report details of the individual failure.
+The values MUST be present in the registry of reporting formats defined in Section 10; a Mail Receiver observing a different value SHOULD ignore it or MAY ignore the entire DMARC record.
 For this version, only "afrf" (the auth-failure report type defined in [RFC6591]) is presently supported.
 See the DMARC reporting documents for details.
 For interoperability, the